 I’ve been growing the same patch of sorrel in my perennial garden bed ever since.
 In fact, now I have two patches.
 Every few years, I divide the patches and give away clumps to anyone who will take them.

 The biggest plus for sorrel is that it’s a perennial vegetable in Alaska.

-The sorrel we grow is native to Alaska and has many hardy edible relatives.
+The sorrel we grow is native to Alaska and has several edible relatives.
 Many Alaskans enjoy the tart flavor of alpine or arctic sorrel (Oxyria digyna).
-The Rumex acetosa in my garden is one of the Rumex species known as sour dock, a traditional food in Alaska.
+The Rumex acetosa in my garden is one of the Rumex species known as sour dock, a traditional Alaska Native food.
 Another well-known edible is Arctic dock (Rumex arcticus).